-Mood - The mood at the beginning of the story of light; however, as more and more of the past events in Mrs. Ansley's and Mrs. Slade's lives are revealed, the mood darkens.
+Mood (the characters' emotional response to the events) - The mood at the beginning of the story of light; however, as more and more of the past events in Mrs. Ansley's and Mrs. Slade's lives are revealed, the mood darkens and becomes charged with bitter rivalry.